 Risk tolerance: An investor’s ability to tolerate the fluctuations (increase/decrease in value) of investments.
 Investors with a low risk tolerance will feel more comfortable with more conservative investments with low volatility.
 Whereas, an investor that is not as concerned with short-term fluctuations in an investment, knowing that the long-term prospects for growth may be good, has a high risk tolerance.

 Rollover/transfer: A request to transfer assets from an existing retirement plan to another.
-For more information on rollovers and transfers, click here [LINK TO ROLLOVER REFERENCE IN 401(a) Your Plans SECTION].
+For more information on rollovers and transfers, click here.

 S&P 500: The Standard & Poor’s 500 stock index.
 A leading stock market indicator that measures the investment performance of the 500 largest available domestic stocks.
 Standard & Poor’s, a subsidiary of McGraw-Hill, Inc., also provides ratings services for bonds, stocks, insurance companies and other financial data.

 Security: Another term for an investment instrument such as stock, bonds, money markets or other similar investment.

 Share: The portion of a fund, or portion of ownership in a corporation, in the case of a mutual fund.
 In the case of a stock, a share is the portion that a person or institution owns.
 When you make contributions to one of the CRA retirement savings plans and elect to invest in a mutual fund, you are purchasing shares, or pieces, of that fund every time a contribution is made.
 The value of the shares (see net asset value) will fluctuate based on the value of the underlying investments of the fund.